meaj/Ascii-Invaders/README.md

 A dead simple Ascii graphics version of arcade classic Space Invaders.
 Implemented in Python3 on Windows using the msvcrt library

 ### Contents
-AsciiInvaders.py - The game file, just click and play
+AsciiInvaders.py - The game file, just download, click, and play

 README.md - The readme for this project